2i2c-org/jupyterhub-fancy-profiles/README.md

 ## Limitations

-1. While multiple `profile_options` are supported, only a single `profile` is supported.

-2. The forms values don't remember their previous state upon refresh
+1. The forms values don't remember their previous state upon refresh

 ## How to use